 On that note, try to avoid using the generator at all unless you absolutely must.
 It’s generally impolite to use it in a store parking lot.
 And most people who are dry camping in a dispersed area are not super interested in listening to a generator all night.
 Try to stay quiet and avoid using the generator unless you absolutely must.
 (And park far away from others if you really need.)

 I hope that helped answer all your questions about what is dry camping and how to boondock with kids.
 We’ve really loved our time dispersed camping – it’s saved us so much money and has led us to some beautiful, serene places that have been convenient and simple.
-We hope this helps you head off on a successful boondocking camping trip!
+We hope these RV boondocking tips help you head off on a successful boondocking camping trip!